daveism/ncgis-talk-2017-resources/github.md

 A step by step guide to creating your very own [ArcGIS Online](https://www.arcgis.com) map viewer hosted on GitHub.
 This can be done in in under 15 minutes at very little cost = $0.

+## Scenario
-The ideas behing this is you have the need to create a customized map viewer using [ArcGIS Online](https://www.arcgis.com).
+You have the need to create a customized map viewer using [ArcGIS Online](https://www.arcgis.com).
 You have access to no servers.
 You have no budget.

+## Assumption
-This assumes you have either have an account or have the ability to create a login to both [ArcGIS Online](https://www.arcgis.com) and [GitHub](https://github.com/).
+This assumes you either have an account or have the ability to create an account to [ArcGIS Online](https://www.arcgis.com) and [GitHub](https://github.com/).
+Both of whic can be free.

 - [Geting Started](GitHub_resources.md)
 - [Step 1 "Borrow" a map](GitHub_step1.md)